apache/shardingsphere/docs/document/content/features/encrypt/_index.en.md

 2. For the service has been launched, and plaintext has been stored in the database before.
 The relevant department suddenly needs to encrypt the data from the on-line business.
 This scenario generally needs to deal with three issues as followings:

-* How to encrypt the historical data, a.k.a.s clean data.
+* How to encrypt the historical data, a.k.a.s data clean.
 * How to encrypt the newly added data and store it in the database without changing the business SQL and logic; then decrypt the taken out data when use it.
-* How to securely, seamlessly and transparently migrate plaintext and ciphertext data between business systems
+* How to securely, seamlessly and transparently migrate plaintext and ciphertext data between business systems.

 ## Challenges